 From disc golf to paddling to swimming at lake beaches, you’re covered in Spotsylvania County.
-Bring the kids for a weekend getaway in Virginia.
+Bring the kids for a family getaway in Virginia.

-There’s so much to do and so much to enjoy in Spotsylvania.
-Even better, it’s hardly a drive at all, making it easy to make the most of a weekend away.
+There are so many things to do in Spotsylvania.
+Even better, it’s hardly a drive at all, making it easy to make the most of a weekend family getaway in Virginia.

-To kick off your getaway in Spotsylvania County, visit VisitSpotsy.com for all the scoop on where to eat, what to do and where to stay while in the area.
+To kick off your family vacation in Spotsylvania County, visit VisitSpotsy.com for all the scoop on where to eat, what to do and where to stay while in the area.

 Disclosure: This post was sponsored by Spotsylvania County, Virginia.
 All views and opinions expressed here are my own.